emdash/udlang/roadmap.md

 The current project status is `0.1-pre_mvp`, meaning it has not yet reached MVP status.

+Open to the possability of embracing either or both native or jit compilation.
+We'll have to see what feels like the best fit given how the language ends up getting used.

+Project is in its infancy so all of this is subject to change, depending on my time, resources, community involvment, etc.

 ## 0.1-mvp ##

 - Feature complete enough for the example in the readme